pooulad/cherry/README.md

 ## Context
 Context is a request based object helping you with a series of functions performed against the current request scope.

-### Passing values arround middleware functions
+### Passing values around middleware functions
-Context provides a context.Context for passing request scoped values arround middleware functions.
+Context provides a context.Context for passing request scoped values around middleware functions.

 Create a new context and pass some values